 If the cartoonishly stereotypical portrayal of a Libyan terrorist group (the characters’ main antagonist in the present day) was all there was to this, then I would barely even be mentioning it here.
 Unfortunately, it extends all the way to ridiculous trivializations of incest and rape (not making that up, I swear), which admittedly make Back to the Future slightly cringe-worthy to watch today.

-Since the film is as outlandishly silly as it is, I can begrudgingly forgive the major subplot of Marty’s mother, who’s a teenager herself in ‘55, becoming sexually attracted to her future son, but the class bully attempting to force himself on her in a car?
-Really?
-Did that have to be the “big thing” that Marty’s future dad had to stop in order for her to fall in love with him, preventing Marty from completely fading out of history as a result?
+Since the film is as outlandishly silly as it is, I can begrudgingly forgive the major subplot of Marty’s mother, who’s a teenager herself in ‘55, becoming sexually attracted to her future son, but [SPOILER WARNING] the class bully attempting to force himself on her in a car?
+Did that really have to be the “big thing” that Marty’s future dad had to stop in order for her to fall in love with him, preventing Marty from completely fading out of history as a result?
 What kind of studio executive would watch that particular scene and go “Yup, that’s perfectly appropriate to leave in a film intended for children.”
-Good Lord.*
+Ugh.* [END SPOILERS]

 As undeniably misjudged as it may be in those areas, and as obnoxious as it is with its foreshadowing of later events (so much of that was bashed over my head, in fact, that less than 20 minutes in, I knew everything that was going to happen in the rest of the film), I still can’t help but enjoy Back to the Future nevertheless.